James5979/literate-devops-site/content/portfolio/kubernetes/deployment.md

 weight = 5
 +++

-A Kubernetes deployment provides declaritive updates for [Pods](/portfolio/kubernetes/pod/) and [Replicasets](/portfolio/kubernetes/replicaset/), with zero downtime during updates and the ability to rollback when necessary.
+A Kubernetes deployment provides declaritive updates to [Pods](/portfolio/kubernetes/pod/) (using [Replicasets](/portfolio/kubernetes/replicaset/)), with the ability to rollback when necessary, and zero downtime when using a rolling update strategy.

 ## Create a deployment {#create-a-deployment}